JohannesSeikowsky/css-super-simple/readme.md

-#### design-done-lib
-design-done-lib radically minimizes the effort required to generate a pretty decent UI for your web-application (rails or other).
-It is meant for hackers who don't like to spend much time on interfaces and front-end stuff, but who understand that presentation is important (like myself).
+design-done-lib provides a set of stylings and components, which make it really easy to produce a UI that doesn't suck.
+The aim is not to be perfect or great, but good enough with as little effort as possible.
+It is meant for hackers, who don't like to spend much time on interfaces and front-end stuff, but who understand that presentation is important (like myself).